 After appending an element: [ 'Otis', 'Maeve', 'Eric', 'Adam', 'Lilly' ]

-Here, we have defined an array using square brackets and then append an element using the push() function.
+Here, we defined an array using square brackets and append an element using the push() function.

 The push() function adds an element at the end of an array, as you can see in the output.

-You can see that the push() method changes the length of the array.
+You can see that the push() method changes the array’s length.

 What if you want to append an element at the end of an array?
 Well, let’s see how to do that.

-To append elements at the beginning of an array, use the unshift() method.
+To append elements at the beginning of an array, you can use the unshift()” method.
 The unshift() is a built-in JavaScript method that adds new elements to the beginning of an array and returns the new length.

 let se_education = ["Otis", "Maeve", "Eric", "Adam"];